Monday, March 26, 2012

 1. Regarding daily emails from The Chofetz Chaim Heritage Foundation: For a discussion on the laws and deeper significance of guarding against gossip, email alesssonaday@chofetzchaimusa.org.
 For a discussion on just the laws of gossip, email dcompanion@chofetzchaimusa.org.
 For a discussion on the mitzvah of loving kindness, email kindness@chofetzchaimusa.org.
 For a discussion on faith and integrity, email truth@chofetzchaimusa.org.
 For a discussion with anecdotes on the power of speech, email positive@chofetzchaimusa.org.
 For all of the above, type “subscribe” in the subject heading.

-Once you are comfortable studying the weekly portion, consider studying the Prophets and the Holy Writings as well (part of the Tanach, of which Artscroll has an English translation).
-By learning one chapter a day, you will finish them in two years.
+A next level goal, in addition to studying the weekly portion, is to study the Prophets and the Holy Writings as well (part of the Tanach, of which Artscroll has an English translation).
+By learning one chapter a day, you will complete them in two years.
 This practice is called Nach Yomi.
 One resource to assist you is http://www.ou.org/torah/index#/nach.

 3. Guidebooks on Torah observance: